Anthony-808/CS330/README.md

 How computer science helps me reach my goals:

 Computational graphics gave me insight into how everyday visual output is generated behind the scenes, which strengthens my understanding for future courses.
 Professionally, the skills I practiced: working within large systems, organizing code, and separating concerns, can be applied to any coding projects.

+The 3D Scene ZIP for this project can be downloaded from the Releases page: https://github.com/Anthony-808/CS330/edit/main/releases